-This standard shall be effective from the financial periods beginning on or after 1 January 2020.
-Early adoption is permitted.
+This standard became effective from the financial periods beginning on or after 1 January 2021, with earlier adoption permitted.
+The Fund is currently assessing its impact of this FAS on the 2021 financial performance.

 (iii) Financial Accounting Standard - 31 "Investment Agency (Al-Wakala Bi Al-Istithmar)"